Non-residential buildings: Volume-based pricing for water consumption

 What is volume-based pricing?

-Volume-based water pricing means that people must pay for the water they consume.
-Water volume is calculated in cubic metres using water meters that provide the city with data on water consumption in each non-residential building.
+Volume-based water pricing means that people pay for the water they consume.
+Water volume is calculated in cubic meters using water meters that provide the city with data on water consumption in each non-residential building.

-Montréal has opted for volume-based pricing by progressive blocks, meaning that the rate increases with each consumption tier:
+Montréal opts for volume-based pricing by progressive blocks, meaning that the rate increases with each consumption tier.

 If part of the building is for residential use, a volume of 225 m3 per dwelling is deducted from the total annual consumption.